jmpavlick/elm-todomvc-capacitor/README.md

 We added `vite-plugin-elm`, because it lets you import your `src/Main.elm` file directly into your `index.mjs` file, which Vite automatically picks up on build.
 We configured the `vite.config.js` file to run `vite-plugin-elm` during our build step.

 Finally, we added a simple npm script, `start`.
 It sets the `ENV` environment variable to `DEV` and runs `vite --host`.
-Our `vite.config.js` uses the `NODE_ENV` value to set a JSON object that it passes to the `elmPlugin` function from `vite-plugin-elm`, which sets the `--debug` and `--optimize` flags from `elm make`.
+Our `vite.config.js` uses the `ENV` value to set a JSON object that it passes to the `elmPlugin` function from `vite-plugin-elm`, which sets the `--debug` and `--optimize` flags from `elm make`.
 (We want to se the debugger when we're in our development environment, but we don't want to see it when we do a release build.)

 ## Step 3 - Install Capacitor and make it runnable on Android and iOS